Ponte Sublicio

-Ponte Sublicio, also known as Ponte Aventino or Ponte Marmoreo, is a bridge linking Piazza dell'Emporio to Piazza di Porta Portese in Rome (Italy), in the Rioni Ripa, Trastevere and Testaccio and in the Quartiere Portuense.
+Ponte Sublicio, also known as Ponte Aventino or Ponte Marmoreo, is a bridge in Rome, Italy, over and linking the two banks of the river Tiber, connecting the Aventine Hill and Testaccio on one side (Piazza dell'Emporio, in the rione of Ripa) with Trastevere on the other side (Piazza di Porta Portese, in the quartiere of Portuense).

 The most ancient bridge in Rome crossed river Tiber just downstream of the Tiber Island, in correspondence with the former ford that, during the protohistoric age, was a required stop along the north-south way, at the feet of the Aventine Hill.
-Its building has been ascribed to King Ancus Marcius (642 - 617 BC) by Livy and Dionysius of Halicarnassus.
+Its building has been ascribed to King Ancus Marcius (642–617 BCE) by Livy and Dionysius of Halicarnassus.
+No traces of the old bridge can be seen.

-Origin of the name
+Etymology

+The current bridge takes its name from the oldest bridge of Rome, whose construction is attributed to the king Ancus Marcius in the 7th century BC.
+No trace of that structure remains today, but it stood further upstream, just downstream of Tiber Island, at the location of the ancient ford along the north–south route in protohistoric times.

 The name comes from the Volscian word sublica, meaning "wood planks".
-In effect the bridge had been entirely built with wood and it is famous for the mythical episode of Horatius Cocles, during the first years of the Roman Republic.
+In effect the bridge had been entirely built with wood.